sweavo/devops-course-starter/README.md

 There's also a docker container and github workflow for testing, and you can invoke that with

     $ make test-pipeline

+## Regression Tests

+Since finding a bug that could not be sensibly automated in pytest, regression testing is via selenium chromedriver.
+Setup depends on your OS; for WSL Ubuntu, you can

+    $ sudo apt install --upgrade chromium-chromedriver

+Worst case, you can install chrome, then download and drop chromedriver binary in the `tests/` folder.
+Then, to run the test, use

+    $ make regression-test

+**NOTE** the regressions tests operate on the live data, which is only OK because this whole app is an exercise :-)

 ## Deploy